 Home Depot Drops Extra Content (Including Images) To Speed Up Mobile Load Time

 Slow page load times will kill user experience and cause bounce rates to skyrocket.
-Home Depot made the decision to drop the images and extra content – presenting viewers with links to the critical next steps in the product research process.
+Home Depot made the decision to drop the images and extra content, presenting viewers with links to the critical next steps in the product research process.

 Home Depot might be able to get away with this low-effort strategy for increasing page load times because they’re a national brand with massive market recognition.
-While I would recommend dramatically slimming down the mobile version of your category page, you need to keep the user visually engaged with a more sophisticated, custom ecommerce solution.
+While I would recommend dramatically slimming down the mobile version of your category page, you need to keep the user visually engaged with a more sophisticated, custom eCommerce solution.

-Amazon Leverages Data to Feature “Best Sellers” in a Category
+2. Amazon Leverages Data to Feature “Best Sellers” in a Category

-Amazon wins the ecommerce war by leveraging data in a way that delights consumers.
+Amazon wins the eCommerce war by leveraging data in a way that delights consumers.
 You can take a page out of their book by creating a “Best Sellers” section at the top of your category page.
 Based on real-time data, this section should include product images, a hyperlinked title and customer rating information.

-Clean, organized presentation of the items your visitor is most likely to buy is key for maximizing conversions using modern ecommerce website design.
+Clean, organized presentation of the items your visitor is most likely to buy is key for maximizing conversions using modern eCommerce website design.

 Amazon Uses Horizontal Scrolling to Showcase Curated Product Carousels on Mobile Platforms